 Indications for use

-Absolute indications for the use of Ciprofloxacin are:
+Absolute indications for the use of ciprofloxacin are:

-• severe tuberculosis;
+• severe form of tuberculosis;

 • pulmonary inflammation;

-• infections resulting from cystic fibrosis;
+• infections that develop as a result of cystic fibrosis;

 • sinusitis;

-• frontal;
+• frontitis;

 • pharyngitis;